Covid-19 Update - 24 April 2021

 · VINE TRUST - Medical Volunteering Programmes – See Vine Trust website for more information.

 · MISSION AVIATION FELLOWSHIP, CHRISTIAN AID AND TEAR FUND - as they seek to bring help and comfort to the most sick and needy

 - The Guild, Breakaway, The Men’s Association, The Lunch Club, Noah’s Ark, The Girl’s Brigade and Sun Kids have cancelled all meetings until further notice.

 - Although the Thursday evening Prayer Group will not meet, a prayer guide will be available on line each week.

 - Friendship House is closed until further notice.

-- April Life magazine has been produced and is available on line.
-Hard copies will be not be distributed.
+- Life magazine has been produced and is available on line.
+Hard copies are available on request.

 The Congregational Board & Kirk Session meetings have been cancelled.

 Communication is going to be an issue in the next few weeks and months and if you have access, please check the Church web-site for up to date information.